Skip to main content

 </div>

-Yet we won't actually instantiate the different features and functions, but still we can include them to know how they'll be included.
-Moreover, the presented scripts are not the final ones and will be modified with explanations later on this lesson.
+The different features and functions are not actually instantiated, but they can be included to demonstrate how they would be integrated.
+The presented scripts are not final and will be modified with explanations later in this lesson.

-Note: Both techniques are working fine in Simplicité and it indeed depends on how you prefer to do it.
-The main presented examples are gonna be for the first one, but at the end we provide a similar code that works with the second technique.
+Note: Both techniques work fine in Simplicité and depend on preference.
+The main examples focus on the first technique, but similar code that works with the second technique is provided at the end.

 Integration (Welcome Card)

-As for the creation process, the process of integrating the created widget is very straightforward, everything will be done in the User Interface > Views > Show All, select a view that is of type Home Page, and click the Edit View action button:
+The process of integrating the created widget is straightforward.
+Navigate to User Interface > Views > Show All, select a view of type Home Page, and click the Edit View action button:

-- If encountering the External object ____ not granted, first try to clear your cache.
+• If encountering External object ____ not granted, first try clearing the cache.

-The creation of an object's behavior and interaction within one Simplicité application sure comes along with the creation of its content & styles.
-Though it requires a bit more understanding of how Simplicité is organized and how to communicate properly and access the informations.
+Creating an object's behavior and interaction within a Simplicité application involves creating its content and styles.
+This requires understanding how Simplicité is organized and how to communicate properly and access information.

 Implementation (Welcome Card)

-The first step is to make sure that our object can be aware of the Simplicité's system that he is a part of.
-To make such things we are gonna use the javascript resources of our External Object: CLASS.
+The first step is to ensure that the object can be aware of the Simplicité system it is part of.
+This is achieved using the JavaScript resources of the External Object: CLASS.

-Note: The CLASS resource file name is automatically assigned at creation from v6.1.19, above it's possible that your javascript resource file is named SCRIPT.
-Thus the inner workflow remains similar.
+Note: The CLASS resource file name is automatically assigned at creation from v6.1.19.
+In earlier versions, the JavaScript resource file might be named SCRIPT.
+The internal workflow remains similar.

 File structure

-The default CLASS vows to be organized is a certain way while you develop it, this it is important to understand its structure and how to navigate through it:
+The default CLASS should be organized in a specific way during development.
+It is important to understand its structure and how to navigate through it:

 Simplicite.UI.ExternalObjects.DemoWelcomeCard = class extends Simplicite.UI.ExternalObject {